 The licenses for most software are designed to take away your freedom to share and change it.
-By contrast, the GNU General Public Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.

-This license, the Library General Public License, applies to some specially designated Free Software Foundation software, and to any other libraries whose authors decide to use it.
-You can use it for your libraries, too.
+By contrast, the GNU General Public License is intended to guarantee your freedom to share and change free software-to make sure the software is free for all its users.
+This General Public License applies to most of the Free Software Foundation's software and to any other program whose authors commit to using it.
+(Some other Free Software Foundation software is covered by the GNU Lesser General Public License instead.)
+You can apply it to your programs, too.